minshi123/gitlab/doc/user/compliance/license_compliance/index.md

       license_scanning: gl-license-scanning-report.json
 ```

-## Running License Compliance in an offline environment deployment
+## Running License Compliance in an offline environment

 License Compliance can be executed on an offline GitLab Ultimate installation by using the following process: